 - 1. A suitable alternative is provided nearby; - 2.
-There is an excess of recreation land and buildings in the area; and - 3.
-Sports and recreation facilities can best be retained and enhanced through the redevelopment of a small part of the site. - is likely to go on attracting more participants, playing more often.
+There is an excess of recreation land and buildings in the area; and - Sports and recreation facilities can best be retained and enhanced through the redevelopment of a small part of the site. - 13.8 Government guidance indicates that sport is likely to go on attracting more participants, playing more often.
 In order to meet the ever-increasing demand for recreation facilities the Borough Council will resist the loss of such facilities because suitable replacement sites are increasingly difficult to find.
 Even if an existing recreation facility is underused or no longer viable it can often accommodate other recreation or community uses.